kazekunal/sentiment_Analysis/README.md

 ## Usage

 The dataset and sentiment analysis results are available for research and non-commercial purposes.
 Researchers, analysts, and developers can use this data to explore public sentiment, conduct further analysis, or create data-driven applications.

-## Citation

-If you use this dataset or sentiment analysis in your work, please consider citing it using the following format:
+The dataset can be utilized to gauge public sentiment regarding economic policies, trade agreements, and financial stability discussed during the G20 Summit.
+This analysis aids in shaping and evaluating economic strategies and decisions.